satya164/satya164.github.io/src/posts/004-publishing-dual-module-esm-libraries/page.md

 When publishing a library written with ES modules, we may want to provide both ESM and CommonJS modules.
 This can be necessary for a couple of reasons:

 1. Some tools or environments may not support ES modules yet, so providing a CommonJS version can be useful.
-2. Node.js code written with CommonJS modules can only import ESM code asynchronously with dynamic `import` syntax ([synchronous require is available for Node.js 22 behind a flag: `--experimental-require-module`](https://nodejs.org/api/esm.html#interoperability-with-commonjs) as of August 2024), so providing a CommonJS version is necessary for synchronous usage.
+2. Node.js code written with CommonJS modules can only import ESM code asynchronously with dynamic `import` syntax on older versions of Node.js (< 20.19.0), so providing a CommonJS version is necessary for synchronous usage.

-Essentially, providing both ESM and CommonJS modules is a way to move to ESM without a breaking change.
+Essentially, providing both ESM and CommonJS modules is a way to move to ESM without a breaking change when supporting older environments.

-And of course, if you don't need to support CommonJS environments, you can publish your library as an ESM-only package which is much simpler.
+If you don't need to support legacy environments, you can publish your library as an ESM-only package which is much simpler.

 > [!NOTE]
+>
-> Synchronous require for ESM is now [unflagged in Node.js 22](https://github.com/nodejs/node/pull/55085) and [in the process of being backported to Node.js 20](https://github.com/nodejs/node/pull/56927).
-So if you're targeting Node.js 20 or later, consumers still using CommonJS can seamlessly use your library without needing to publish a dual module setup.
+> [Synchronous require for ESM](https://nodejs.org/api/esm.html#interoperability-with-commonjs) is now [unflagged in Node.js 22](https://github.com/nodejs/node/pull/55085) and [has been backported to Node.js 20.19.0](https://github.com/nodejs/node/pull/56927).
+So if you're targeting Node.js 20 or later, consumers still using CommonJS can seamlessly use your library without needing to publish a dual module setup - unless you use [top-level `await`](https://v8.dev/features/top-level-await).

 ## Entry points in `package.json`